mizterp/PHP-Web-Article-Extractor/README.md

 ## Features

-* Extract articles and their headlines in milliseconds
+* Extract an article and headline from a page in milliseconds
 * Designed to integrate into pipeline or microservice architectured projects

 ## Usage